cyberark/secretless-broker/doc/k8s-demo/README.md

 run `./start.sh`
 access quick-start-application service
 GET `/note` for notes
-POST `/note` with title and description form fields
+POST `/note` with title and description json body

 quick-start-application can be any application that can use DATABASE_URL env.
 Simple change image to your own.